sergiodxa/remix-utils/README.md

 #### Unauthorized

-Helper function to create a Unauthorized (401) response with a JSON body.
+Helper function to create an Unauthorized (401) response with a JSON body.

 ```ts
 import { unauthorized } from "remix-utils/server";